vii1/gimp-div-formats/README.md

 ## Features

 * Import/export MAP files (indexed color only)
-* Export palettes to PAL format
+* Import/export palettes in PAL format
+  _Note: to import, right-click on the palettes list and look for the "Import PAL" option._

 ## Installation